ga4gh/va-spec/schema/va-spec/base/def/XVariantPathogenicityStatement.rst

 **Computational Definition**

-An Evidence Line that describes the strength and direction of support provided by one or more  evidence items for or against the pathogenicity of a variant for a particular disease.
+A Statement describing the role of a variant in causing an inherited condition.

 **Information Model**

-Some PathogenicityEvidenceLine attributes are inherited from :ref:`gks-core:EvidenceLine`.
+Some XVariantPathogenicityStatement attributes are inherited from :ref:`gks-core:Statement`.

 .. list-table::
    :class: clean-wrap